-The Whitemouth River Watershed is one of nine natural areas in Manitoba where which NCC focuses its work.
+The Whitemouth River Watershed is one of nine natural areas in Manitoba where NCC focuses its work.

-While attendees had various backgrounds and interests, all share a desire to maintain this unique landscape.
+While attendees have various backgrounds and interests, all share a desire to maintain this unique landscape.
 The watershed is the meeting place of the boreal coniferous forest, vast peatlands and the eastern Superior mixed forest.
 This watershed also contains intact wilderness, a productive agricultural and resource economy and excellent water quality (in comparison to some watercourses in Manitoba).

 A presentation by Jeff Long from Manitoba Sustainable Development's Wildlife and Fisheries Branch focused on new and emerging invasive species, such as rusty crayfish and zebra mussels.
 He also discussed the roles of conservation organizations, the government and the community in ensuring the health of the area's natural communities.

-Discussions also included the need for being respectful of the human heritage of the area, as well as its natural history.
+Discussions also included the need for being respectful of the human heritage of the area, and its natural history.
 It was acknowledged that European settlers worked very hard to live on these lands.
 There is a local history and knowledge that needs to be taken into account when working towards a shared vision of healthy landscapes and the conservation of natural areas that are often responsible for attracting people to the area.

-The Nature Conservancy of Canada was grateful to all who attended and for the varied points of view provided.
+NCC was grateful to all who attended and for the varied points of view provided.

 "We want to make sure that we think about all factors which could affect a local area such as the Whitemouth River Watershed," stated Jordan Becker, NCC's assistant conservation biologist in Manitoba.
 "It's important that we take an integrated approach to our planning process for a natural area.
 We may not agree on everything, but that doesn't mean we can't work together towards a better tomorrow."

 - A conservation agreement is a voluntary, legal agreement between NCC and a landowner or government agency.
-The agreement permanently limits uses of the land in order to protect its conservation values while still allowing for compatible economic uses such as grazing and other uses not specified in the agreement.
+The agreement permanently limits uses of the land in order to protect its conservation values while still allowing for compatible economic uses, such as grazing and other uses not specified in the agreement.